FergusCurrie/evolutionary-computation-research/results_file/expl.md

 4077539 = MOGP.
 All 16 ran.

-= Bagboost with ccgp on all datasets. w
+4079838 = Bagboost with ccgp on all 10 datasets.
+Limitation is selecting number of representatives.